karthikeyanr305/Healthcare-Network/README.md

 Storing patient history to provide seamless care.
 Centralised directory of blood and organs

-Accidents data is sourced from [1] where out of the 47 columns, 10 columns which were specific to location information is used.
+In the [accidents data](https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents) out of 47 columns, 10 columns which were specific to location information is used.
 Accidents dataset was extensively used for road accident prediction, to study the road conditions etc. In this paper, we have deviated away from the usual applications to combine it with hospital to find the nearest hospital.
 From the repository, 10k records were sourced for the final implementation.
-From the hospital dataset [2], 8 columns were extracted out of 34 columns.
+From the [hospital dataset](https://www.kaggle.com/datasets/andrewmvd/us-hospital-locations), 8 columns were extracted out of 34 columns.
 Both hospitals and accidents data is sourced from US.
 For patient and donor details, fabricated data using faker module.
-This data was then randonly combined with blood and organ details using a script.
+This data was then randomly combined with blood and organ details using a script.
 For blood data, 8 common blood types were used and for organ data 6 common organs were used.

 <img src="./initial_desc.png">